awmckinley/config/modules/ft.zig/README.md

-# Zig Language
+# Zig Development Tools

-General-purpose programming language and toolchain.
+Programming language toolchain and compiler for systems programming and cross-compilation.